Inbestigator/dressed/www/content/home.md

-# Discord-http
+# Dressed

-Discord-http allows you to host a bot using the [interactions endpoint](https://discord.com/developers/docs/interactions/overview#configuring-an-interactions-endpoint-url) system for Discord.
+Dressed allows you to host a bot using the [interactions endpoint](https://discord.com/developers/docs/interactions/overview#configuring-an-interactions-endpoint-url) system for Discord.